OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-04-13-using-user-data-to-improve-services.md

 During the past year we have been trying to better understand how people use our digital services and what we can do to improve them.
 As a small team we don't have user researchers or the resources to run regular user testing, so we have been using other tools to help us.

 ## Tools we use
-* [Google Analytics](https://www.google.com/analytics/analytics/) - the default analytics application for
+* [Google Analytics](https://www.google.com/analytics/analytics/) - the default analytics application for understanding visitor behaviour
 * [Govmetric](https://www.govmetric.com) - for feedback and page satisfaction ratings
 * [Hotjar](https://www.hotjar.com) - for visitor behaviour recordings and feedback on forms
 * Our own [Complaints, Comments and Compliments](https://www.oxford.gov.uk/complaints) system